-For such quantitative fields, CFOs and CROs often struggle to determine a holistic operational risk management budget (specifically risk management overhead), calculate ROI and communicate value creation to the Board, fellow executives, employees and other interested stakeholders.
-While there is a plethora of effective tools that are second nature to sophisticated risk managers and financial analysts, they tend to be applied to the underlying risks and potential losses only and are not well understood outside of a minority of industries.
-At the same time, I have yet to see a risk management department devoid of staff, software and other costs, and operational risk is a very real issue for all businesses that needs to be managed.
+For such quantitative fields, CFOs and CROs often struggle to determine a holistic operational risk management budget (specifically risk management overhead), calculate ROI and communicate value creation to the Board, fellow executives, employees, and other interested stakeholders.
+While there are a plethora of effective tools that are second nature to sophisticated risk managers and financial analysts, they tend to be applied to the underlying risks and potential losses only and are not well understood outside of a minority of industries.
+At the same time, I have yet to see a risk management department devoid of staff, software, and other costs, and operational risk is a very real issue for all businesses that need to be managed.

 Establishing the Base: Inherent Risk

 Inherent risk can be simply described as the amount of risk a company faces if they did nothing at all to manage risk.
 The easiest way to think about inherent risk is as an aggregation of discrete loss events, which are measured in terms of impact and likelihood.
 If you wrote out a list of possible adverse scenarios with the probability of them occurring in a 12 month period (likelihood) and what it would cost to resolve (impact), then plotted them on a histogram, you would get something that looks like this:

 You can do fancy things with event correlation to change the shape of that curve, but that is beyond the scope of this article.
 The simplest risk management budget would be to reserve the median amount in accounts such as allowance for doubtful accounts or shrinkage and not spend anything on risk management.
 Obviously, fewer resources can be ultimately deployed if the risk is managed strategically, but it is important to understand what your base is in order to measure ROI and the value that risk management activities are generating for stakeholders.
 Everything should be framed as a reduction of inherent risk.